 Average Monthly Earnings Per Blogger = $4236

-$2000 is the first tipping point that leads to blogging success.
-When bloggers are making just hundreds of dollars a month their blogs are treated as hobbies.
-Once it gets to $2k per month, the mindset of the blogger completely changes.
-Their blog is now seen as a legitimate business, and the bloggers treat it like one.
-This leads to dedicating more time and resources towards their blogs.
-In turn, this pushes the monthly income up even further.
+$2,000 is the first tipping point that points toward blogging success.
+When bloggers are making just hundreds of dollars per month, their blogs are treated as hobbies.
+Once it gets to $2K per month, the mindset of the blogger completely changes; their blog is now seen as a legitimate business and can be treated like one.
+This leads to the blogger dedicating more time and resources to it, which in turn pushes the monthly income up even further.

-When I looked through the hundreds of income reports of bloggers that were making less than $2,000 per month, there was a clear trend.
-That trend was a lack of hustle and a hope that their ads and affiliate links would eventually make them money.
+When I looked through the hundreds of income reports of bloggers that were making less than $2K per month, there was a clear trend: a lack of hustle and a naïve hope that their ads and affiliate links would eventually make them money.

-You have to do whatever it takes to get your total blogging income over $2k a month.
-My research revealed the majority of bloggers that had over $2k in monthly income made money from more than just ads and affiliate links.
-They hustled to get sponsors for their posts, and they got on the phone to sell people on paying them money for monthly client services.
+You have to do whatever it takes to get your total blogging income above $2K/month.
+My research revealed that the majority of bloggers that make over $2K in monthly income are seeing money from more than just ads and affiliate links.
+They hustle to get sponsors for their posts and they get on the phone to sell people on paying them for monthly client services.

 Middle Income Bracket

 Average Monthly Earnings Per Blogger = $10986

 With the average yearly income in this bracket being beyond six figures, getting to this level is a lifestyle changer.
 Bloggers that break into the middle income level start to look hard for ways to scale their income.